-The Steering Committee discussed the hazards to include in the Plan.
-To effectively characterize the City's risk and vulnerability, Risk Management Professionals facilitated a discussion of the historical hazards with the Committee members during this meeting.
+The Committee Steering discussed the hazards to include in the Plan.
+To effectively characterize the City's risk and vulnerability, Risk Management Professionals facilitated discussion of the historical hazards with the Committee members during this meeting.

 This meeting also served as a forum to discuss information for the Plan's background information and asset inventory.